Cats are intelligent pets, as they can recognize and react to our emotions.

 5. Relax After A Stressful Experience

-It is common for your cat to knead after going through a hard time.
+It is common for your cat to knead after a hard time.

 Kneading your face helps them to relax and feel soothed.
 So, when your cat scratches your lap tenderly, you should let it do so.